vitorh45/account/README.md

  - Python 3.11+
  - Postgres as database
- - Docker to create the images
+ - Docker to create the images (optional)

 ## Installation and usage